 - Political representation in the UK

-- Political history of the UK
+- The political history of the UK

 - Political tensions in the UK

-- The UK and the EU
+- The UK and the European Union/EEA

-- State of the UK economy
+- The state of the economy in the UK

 - Grassroots politics and political activism in the UK